-Recent Accounting Pronouncements
+Recently Issued Accounting Pronouncements

-In May 2014, the FASB issued Accounting Standards Update ("ASU") No. 2014-09, Revenue from Contracts with Customers, which requires an entity to recognize the amount of revenue to which it expects to be entitled for the transfer of promised goods or services to customers.
-This ASU will replace the latest revenue recognition guidance in GAAP when it becomes effective.
+In May 2014, the FASB issued ASU No. 2014-09, Revenue from Contracts with Customers, which requires an entity to recognize the amount of revenue to which it expects to be entitled for the transfer of promised goods or services to customers.
+The FASB has also issued several updates to ASU 2014-09.
+This ASU will replace most existing revenue recognition guidance in GAAP when it becomes effective.
 This new guidance is effective for our annual reporting period beginning in the first quarter of fiscal 2019, with early adoption permitted beginning in the first quarter of fiscal 2018.
 The standard permits the use of either the retrospective or cumulative effect transition method.
-The Partnership is evaluating the effect that ASU No. 2014-09 will have on its consolidated financial statements and related disclosures.
-The Partnership has not yet selected a transition method nor has it determined the timing of adoption.
+The Partnership is in the process of evaluating the effect that ASU 2014-09 will have on its revenue streams, consolidated financial statements and related disclosures.
+The Partnership has not yet selected a transition method, nor does it intend to early adopt.